Demographics of Rwanda

 Demographic features of the population of Rwanda include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects.

 Rwanda's population density is among the highest in Sub-Saharan Africa at 500 PD/km2.
 This country has few villages, and nearly every family lives in a self-contained compound on a hillside.
 The urban concentrations are grouped around administrative centers.

-Over half of the adult population is literate, but no more than 5% have received secondary education.
+Over half of the adult population is literate, and approximately 48% have received secondary education.

 Population

 A graph showing the historical population of Rwanda.

 In 1950, Rwanda had a very narrow population pyramid, with less than 250,000 males and females between 0–10 years old.
 The graph only gets narrower as it goes up with virtually no-one living past 50 years of age.
 In 2017, the population of Rwanda increased dramatically from 1950 with about 750,000 people between 0–20 years old; the graph remains very narrow in the older ages section but has improved from 1950.
 By 2050, it is predicted that more people will be living longer and the structure will broaden overall.
 By 2100, it is predicted that there will be more people aged between 30 and 60 than between 0–20, as previous years have shown.